 The standard intercom system features a socket with bayonet coupling on a loose cable to connect a helmet.
 The intercom amplifier and VOX control is integrated in the respective radio.
-See manufacturer's manual for additional information.

-In case of ATR 833 Radio, an audio in socket is provided in the instrument panel right beside the radio.
-Audio sources can be connected to the Intercom system using a standard 3.5 mm audio jack.
+In case of ATR 833, an audio in socket is provided in the instrument panel right beside the radio.
+Audio sources can be connected to the intercom system using a standard 3.5 mm audio jack.